Defined Benefit Pension Plan

 Amount of your pension benefit

 Your pension grows as you accumulate pension credits over time.
-It can also grow through experience apportionments, which are discretionary permanent increases in credits or benefits granted periodically by the Board of Directors of the Board of Pensions.
+It can also grow through experience apportionments, which are discretionary, permanent increases in credits or benefits granted periodically by the Board of Directors of the Board of Pensions when financially possible.

 When your pension benefit begins